AdnanLatif/next-session/README.md

 # Movigenics

 A movie app that allows users to view and search for movies, and see details of each movie.
 This app built using Next.js 13, TailwindCSS, TypeScript, and TheMovieDB API.
+Used Next.js experimental features of appDir.

 ## Built With